rlg2161/friendsAPI/README.md

 ## Future Improvements

+### Hardening API

+Like all real world applications, this friends API would eventually run into some bad requests that it was not equipped to handle.
+Although the API *should* not fall over when it receives bad data, it may not handle it particularly gracefully.
+For a production API, I would invest some time in hardening the API to ensure correct behavior when it receives inputs it is not expecting.
+This includes verbose error messaging to help clients understand what their errors are.

+### Prevention of duplicates

+Because this app is very bare-bones, it does not have any functionality to handle duplicates; they will simply be indexed in the db with a new id.
+Ideally, a given user would not be able to exist multiple times in the same table and a given friendship should not be stored multiple times.
+I would achieve this by adding uniqueness properties to the table to ensure that a given user (aka first_name + last_name) or friendship is only represented one time.
+(NB: In the real world this would be more complicated as human names are themselves not unique - so you would want a more complicated pattern than the above).

 ### Testing

 Testing is crucial for any production application - I would not consider a project "production-ready"